Home

 There is a strongly related Blockseminar on Deep Learning offered by apl Prof. Olaf Ronneberger from Google DeepMind.
 The introduction meeting will be jointly for both seminars.

-Topics will be assigned for both seminars via a preference voting.
-Only students who attended the introduction meeting and sent their paper preferences in time will be considered.
-For the remaining group, we follow the assignments of the HisInOne system.
+Students, who did not attend the introduction meeting on Oct.
+16, cannot participate in the seminar.
+For all students, who attended the introduction meeting and submitted their paper preferences, seat assignment will be done centrally via HisInOne via the provided priorities.
+For all students with an assigned seat, we will assign topics by preference.
 We want to avoid that people grab a topic and then jump off during the semester.
 Thus, please have a coarse look at all available papers to make an informed decision before you commit.
-If you don't attend the introduction meeting (or not send a paper preference) but choose this seminar together with only other overbooked seminars in HisInOne, you may end up without a seminar place this semester.
+The listed papers are not yet sorted by the date of presentation.
+If you don't attend the meeting (or not send a paper preference) but choose this seminar together with only other overbooked seminars in HisInOne, you may end up without a seminar place this semester.

 All participants must read all papers and answer a few questions.
 The questions will be available in the 'Questions' column of the table below at least one week before the corresponding presentation.
 The answers must be sent to the advisor of the paper before the paper is presented.
 All participants must attend all sessions.